-Services employed just over 7 out of every 10 persons (71.9 %) in the EU-28’s workforce in 2017.
-Industry had the second largest workforce — as shown in Table 1 — with 17.2 % of the workforce, while the shares of total employment in construction (6.7 %) and agriculture, forestry and fishing (4.2 %) were much lower.
+Services employed 70.9 % of the EU’s workforce in 2020.
+Industry had the second largest share, with 18.2 % of total employment, while the shares of employment in construction, at 6.6 % and in agriculture, forestry and fishing, 4.3 %, were much lower.

 Analysis of employment by working status